CS-Classroom-2023-COMP-3410/project03-octopus-css-alomoreno/reflection.md

 There were a lot of challenges faced with this project, becuase the work was very tedious with the changes.
 I spent a while with exacting colors, font size, and font format.
 Chat Gpt helped with some of those challenges, but overall I beleive there were easier way I could've used to update the html code with the css code.
 A huge challenge I faced was making the rows different colors on the species table.
 Also, correcting the format of the quiz section.

+I beleive if I had more time, I would be able to get the code to reflect the exact screenshot.